aave/aip/content/aips/AIP-X.md

     lead to a collapse of the system.\
     Note that each asset added as collateral increases this risk and that this risk does not depend on the LTV (as long as LTV&gt;0).
-    Assuming that there are assets as collateral with a yearly risk * *of leading to a collapse (by smart contract minting hack or governance malicious minting), the yearly risk of AAVE collapse is .
+    Assuming that there are *n* assets as collateral with a yearly risk *r* of leading to a collapse (by smart contract minting hack or governance malicious minting), the yearly risk of AAVE collapse is *c*=1-(1-r)^n.
     As displayed in *Fig1*, collapse risk for individual listed assets should be extremely low (lower than 0.05% per year with 20-30 assets listed) to have a collapse risk lower than the APR.